zmmarshall/COSC1436-final-project/README.md

 Z'Morion Marshall - COSC 1436, 2026eqrw8

 ## Description
-This progam is a simple grade calacualtor, that uses information from the user and progam was for any person to use, it can help calacual and help find out your grade in a class.
+This program is a simple grade calculator that uses information from the user.
+It is designed for any person to use and can help calculate your grade in a class;It helps you find out your final letter grade easily."

 ## Features
 - Time-of-day greeting